Click to listen to this article

 Credit-worthy clients are another very important requirement for invoice factoring.

-Invoice factoring approval does not rely on the credit of the business seeking funding, but the clients they invoice.
+Unlike a traditional bank loan, invoice factoring approval does not rely on the credit of the business seeking funding, but the credit risk of the clients they invoice.
 A sure-fire way to qualify for factoring is to have unpaid invoices from large, credit-worthy clients.

 You will receive bonus points if the client has been in business for several years or is a household name, like a specific hospital or retail chain.

 Business Bank Account